Ali Ahsan Mohammad Mojaheed: Post war

 Mojaheed contested the parliamentary elections in 1986, 1991, 1996, 2001 and 2008.
-Except for 2001, he lost in all the elections.
+Except for 2001, he lost all the elections in which he ran.
 Between 2001 and 2006, he was the Minister of Social Welfare.

 War crimes trial

 Prosecution

-The trial of Mojaheed at the International Crimes Tribunal of Bangladesh began on 19 July 2012.
-On 11 December 2011, the prosecution submitted before the tribunal, pressing 34 counts of charges against Mojaheed.
+Mojaheed's trial at the International Crimes Tribunal of Bangladesh (ICT) began on 19 July 2012.
+On 11 December 2011, the prosecution charged him with 34 offences.
 The tribunal indicted Mojaheed on two counts of genocide against the Bengali Hindus and five counts of crimes against humanity for killing, forced deportation, abduction, torture and arson.
 Among the victims listed in the charges was Serajuddin Hossain, who was the executive editor of The Daily Ittefaq in 1971.

-Opposition parties and human rights groups alleged political interference in the trial, given that all the accused were leading opposition politicians.
-ICT have delivered its verdict on war crimes charges of Ali Ahsan Mohammad Mujaheed on 17 July 2013, two days after ICT-1 sentenced war criminal Ghulam Azam to 90 years in prison.
+Opposition parties and human rights groups alleged political interference in the trial, given that all of the accused were leading opposition politicians.
+The ICT delivered its verdict on 17 July 2013, two days after ICT-1 sentenced war criminal Ghulam Azam to 90 years in prison.

 Skype controversy

 In late 2012, the ICT was the centre of a controversy after Skype conversations and e-mails between the head judge, Nizamul Huq and Ahmed Ziauddin, a Brussels-based lawyer were leaked.
 According to The Economist, the recordings and emails suggested that the Bangladesh Government pressured and attempted to intervene in the International Crimes Tribunal to speed proceedings up.
 The neutrality and independence of Huq was also called into question, as Ziauddin appeared to help him to prepare documents for the tribunal and make detailed recommendations for Huq, and informed Huq about how the prosecutors may develop their case while in contact with the prosecution.
 Nizamul Huq later resigned from the post of head judge of the tribunal.

 Conviction

-On 17 July 2013, Ali Ahsan Mohammad Mujaheed was found guilty of war crimes such as genocide, conspiracy in killing intellectuals, torture and abduction during 1971 Liberation war of Bangladesh by the International Crimes Tribunal-2 and was sentenced to death for 2 of the 5 charges brought against him.
-Mujaheed was found guilty on the charge related to the killing of Rumi, Badi, Jewel, Azad and Altaf Mahmud at the army camp set up in Nakhalpara, Dhaka, during the Liberation War.
+On 17 July 2013, Mojaheed was found guilty of war crimes including genocide, conspiracy in killing intellectuals, torture and abduction during the 1971 war and was sentenced to death for two of the five charges brought against him.
+He was convicted on the charge related to the killing of Rumi, Badi, Jewel, Azad and Altaf Mahmud at the army camp set up in Nakhalpara, Dhaka, during the war.
 Defence lawyer Abdur Razzaq claimed that this verdict was unfair.

-On 14 October 2015, Ahsan filed a review petition with the Supreme Court of Bangladesh against the sentence.
+On 14 October 2015, Mojaheed filed a review petition with the Supreme Court of Bangladesh against the sentence.
 On 18 November 2015, the High Court of Bangladesh upheld the death sentence of Ali Ahsan, rejecting his pleas for reviewing death penalties.
 According to jail officials and the Minister for Justice, Mojaheed asked for mercy in a petition to the President of Bangladesh, but his appeal was rejected.
-Although, his family claimed that he didn't ask for mercy to the president and it was a lie from the government.
+His family denied that he had made any such petition.